jro31/jethro-codes/_articles/projects/meals-of-change.md

 It isn't _exactly_ as it would be once the recipe is published.
 Considering usability, I didn't want, for example, the photo to take up the majority of the screen, as it would in the final recipe.

-However, I think it finds that nice balance between the user friendliness of allowing them to see how their recipe will look, and allowing the complexity needed for a form which allows multiple ingredients, multiple steps, three lines of tags, a photo upload, as well as other details.
+However, I think this finds that nice balance between the user friendliness of allowing them to see how their recipe will look, and allowing the complexity needed for a form which allows multiple ingredients, multiple steps, three lines of tags, a photo upload, as well as other details.

 ![Add a recipe desktop form - top](/images/meals-of-change/desktop-form-top.png)

 ![Add a recipe desktop form - bottom](/images/meals-of-change/desktop-form-bottom.png)

 Both sides of the screen are individually scrollable, so it gives the user a chance to see their recipe, as they're adding it.
-Which I think is important.

-Being able to visualise what the end user will see, helps a person to create.

 If you're very eagle-eyed, you will have noticed that the button at the bottom of the form is labelled 'Preview recipe'.
 That's because clicking onto this button, you get taken to a recipe preview page: